 This is why it’s important to consider how much time you’re able to set aside for working out.
 Factor in the time you’re going to use for other things like cleaning, cooking, or schoolwork.

 Don’t feel so discouraged if you only have 10-30 minutes per day.
-On average, we need around 180 minutes of moderate physical activity (including exercise) five or more days a week to keep you in shape.
+Studies recommend at least 30 minutes of moderate physical activity (including exercise) five or more days a week to keep you in shape.

 Keep it simple

 Your at-home workout routine doesn’t need to be as elaborate as routines at the gym.

 Designing a workout that involves focus on the following areas will help you make the most out of it:

 - Core, or the abs and the lower back

 - Hamstrings and buttocks, which are the backs of your legs